vyapp/vy/INTRO.md

 ### Scroll one page up

-This Key-Command works in NORMAL mode, open a file with some pages then press
+This Key-Command works in NORMAL mode, open a file with some pages then press the Key-Command below to make the cursor jump to the end of the file.

     <Key-2>

-to jump to the end of the file.
-Then press
+Then press.

     <Key-q>

-The cursor will remain always visible.

 ***

 ### Scroll one page down

-In NORMAL mode, open some big file then try pressing
+In NORMAL mode, open some big file then try pressing.

     <Key-a>

-The cursor will remain in the visible region.

 ***